pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-16-deno-a-breath-of-fresh-air-for-the-server-side-javascript.md

 ---
 title: "Deno, a breath of fresh air for the server-side JavaScript"
 summary: "Deno is made by the original creator of Node.js, Ryan Dahl.
 It is his successor project that aims to fix all regrettable things from the Node.js design.
-Let me share why I like it so much!"
+Let me share with you why I like it so much!"
 photo: "2021-08-16.jpg"
 ---